 The Birth Injury Lawyers Alliance of Canada is a national network of personal injury and medical malpractice lawyers who specialize in supporting families affected by birth injuries.
 Our members are knowledgeable and caring advocates with access to experts in all aspects of birth injury to advocate for children and families.

-Joseph Miller, (Weir Bowen LLP) has litigated more medical malpractices cases than any other lawyer in the Province of Alberta.
+Joseph Miller, (Weir Bowen LLP) has litigated more medical malpractices cases than any other lawyer in the Province of Alberta and northwest territories.
 The largest personal injury award granted by Alberta courts occurred as a result of his counsel.
 He is experienced in litigating for a vast range of birth injury cases, and delivers seminars on medical malpractice.

 Appointed Queen’s Counsel in 2010, Miller is a graduate of the University of Alberta, and has four sons.
 A volunteer with Minor Hockey Associations, Miller is also an active hockey and soccer coach.

 Information about Birth Injuries

 Birth Injuries include a wide range of adverse events that may occur prior to labour, during labour and delivery, or after birth.
 Frequently, these injuries affect the brain or spine of the newborn.
 Some birth injuries include:

 Autism caused by Hypoxic Ischemic Encephalopathy (HIE).
 This injury may result when the infant brain is deprived of oxygen or blood flow during childbirth.